PaulMatencio/flutter_to_do/README.md

 ##  Task_To8  Add a reload to ToDoEntryItemError

 - If we have a loading error for one item, we want to reload it after clicking on this item
+- Update the mock to simulate a few error
 - Adjust the text to show this function to the user